webofdata/specification-archived/specification.md

 A client can request a number of results to return, but the server is free to ignore this.
 Servers typically ignore this request when the number is higher than the maximum number of results that the server is prepared to return.

-The following example shows a client, server interchange with the client requesting a small number of results and the server returning the requested number along with a 'wod-next-data' header whose value can then be used with the 'nextdata' query parameter to retreive more results.
+The following example shows a client server interchange with the client requesting a small number of results and the server returning the requested number along with a continuation entity containing a 'wod:next-data' property whose value can then be used with the 'nextdata' query parameter to retreive more results.

 The 'nextdata' query token can not be used with any other query parameters.